How To Get a Literary Agent

-If you want to be published by one of the major publishing houses, also known as The Big 5 (e.g., Penguin Random House, Hachette Book Group, HarperCollins, Simon & Schuster and Macmillan Publishers) you’ll want to find literary agents who can get you a book deal.
+If you want to be published by one of the major publishing houses, also known as the Big 5 (Penguin Random House, Hachette Book Group, HarperCollins, Simon & Schuster and Macmillan Publishers) you’ll want to find the right literary agent to get you a book deal.

 Agent listings are hard to navigate.
-You’ll research literary agents no doubt for many weeks to find literary agents who represent your genre whether it’s historical fiction, science fiction, crime fiction, middle grade etc. As you begin work to query agents, you’ll pore through a literary agent’s list, scrutinise their submission guidelines, spend time learning how to write a great query letter and fret and sweat over the subject line!
-After all that, you’ll no doubt be happy to sign with the first agent who asks to read the full manuscript.
+You’ll research literary agents no doubt for many weeks to find literary agents who represent your genre whether it’s historical fiction, science fiction, crime fiction, middle grade etc. As you begin work to query agents, you’ll pore through a literary agent’s list, scrutinise their submission guidelines, spend time learning how to write a great query letter, and fret and sweat over the subject line!
+After all that, you’ll no doubt be happy to sign with the first agent who offers you representation.

-But even if a literary agent requests a full manuscript and likes your writing, you may still be uncertain, particularly with new agents, how well they’re regarded in the publishing industry?
-Whether they work with more than just one publisher and have good standing in the publishing world?
-A traditional publisher works with many agents, but they will prioritise their inbox according to how highly they regard a literary agent.
+But even if a literary agent requests a full manuscript and likes your writing, you may still have questions.
+How well are they regarded in the publishing industry?
+What would their submission process be?
+Editors receive submission from many agents, but they will prioritise their inbox according to how highly they regard a particular literary agent.
 You want to sign with the right agent.